slathwal/diabetes_canada_project/README.md

     3. Support Vector Classifier
     4. CatBoost

-10. Evaluate the model fit and its performance.
+##### Evaluate the model fit and its performance.

 I evaluated the models using cross-validation.
 In particular, for each of the models, the following were examined:
     1. The learning curves on training set and validation set. these were used to evaluate if the model was overfitting the data or not.
     2. Confusion matrix to identify false positives and false negatives
     3. Precision recall curve

-11. Identify the most important features contributing to prediction of diabetes status.
+##### Identify the most important features contributing to prediction of diabetes status.

 For each of the models that were not overfitting the data, the top 20 features were compared.

 ## Results

-1. Understanding the performance limit of a predicitve model on survey data
+#### Understanding the performance limit of a predicitve model on survey data
+After initial feature selection and pre-processing, all remaining features are discrete.
+Therefore, by selecting a couple of features, we can actually calculate the expected performance limit of a predictive model built on the data.
+I selected two columns - age and taking medication for high blood pressure - and looked at the diabetes status for each combination of these two features.
+A key observation here was that for the full data, with larger number of non-diabetes patients, it was not possible to manually select which group should be assigned True or False.
+However, for the balanced data, we could assign diabetes status as True or False based on which class had more number of patients.

+Therefore, all subsequent analysis was done on balanced data, with equal number of diabetes and non-diabetes patients.

+If we assigned a prediction of True or False to each group based on the most common class in that group, I was able to calculate the true positive, true negative, false positive and false negative numbers, and therefore, precision, recall and F1 score for the balanced training data.
+These numbers gave the upper performance limit of a model using age, and blood pressure medication as the two features.

+This calculation also gave a performance metric to compare any predictive model that we build.

-2. Logistic Regression model
+#### Logistic Regression model
+Baseline logistic regression model, without any finetuning, does not overfit the data and achieves the maximum performance expected on the data.

+TO WRITE
-3. Random Forest model
+#### Random Forest model
+TO WRITE

-3. Support Vector Classifier
+#### Support Vector Classifier
-4. Xgboost
+TO WRITE

+#### CatBoost
+TO WRITE

+#### Most important features associated with diabetes

+TO WRITE

 ## Conclusions
+Predictive machine learning is a powerful tool to extract useful associations between features from surveys, even when data are collected for generic purposes.
+For example, community health survey data gathers diabetes status as only one of the features, but we were able to recover known lifestyle and health factors associated with diabetes from these data in an unbiased manner.

+The predictive models themselves may not be very useful because there is an upper limit to the predictive power because of the fact that all features the remained in the data after pre-processing are discrete.
+It is also known that features such as blood sugar level are highly predictive of diabetes status, but are absent from the community health survey data.

 ## Working Notes